chatbotkit/cbk-templates/README.md

    ```
 7. **Create a Pull Request**: Open a pull request from your new branch to the main branch of this repository.

 Once your pull request is reviewed and merged, your template will be included in the official ChatbotKit template list.
+This also means that you will get a do follow backlink from us as a thank you.

 ## Contact